zhilizheng/SBayesRC/README.md

     * HapMap3 SNPs: [EUR](https://plot.cnsgenomics.com/SBayesRC/LD/HapMap3/ukbEUR_HM3.zip), [EAS](https://plot.cnsgenomics.com/SBayesRC/LD/HapMap3/ukbEAS_HM3.zip) and [AFR](https://plot.cnsgenomics.com/SBayesRC/LD/HapMap3/ukbAFR_HM3.zip)
 * Example: [A summary data](https://plot.cnsgenomics.com/SBayesRC/example/example.tar.xz) as an example to try SBayesRC.
 You can fill the example code with a HapMap3 LD (ukbEUR\_HM3), Baseline 2.2 annotation, and this summary data.

-If you have downloaded our previous version, no need to download it again (althrough the format changed).
+If you have downloaded our resources in previous version, no need to download it again (althrough the format changed).

 ## Generate LD
 Always try the LD from "Resources" section first.
 Generate LD If more than 30% SNPs are missing in "tidy" step, or from different SNP panel, different ancestry.